Cecilapp/Cecil/docs/1-Quick Start.md

 <!--
-description: "Create a new static site and preview it locally."
+description: "Create a new site and preview it locally."
 date: 2020-12-19
+updated: 2021-11-19
 menu: home
 -->